feross/fromentries/README.md

 - Safari
 - Opera

-It does not work in browsers like IE11 and older.
+It does not work in browsers like IE11 and older (unless you transpile it first).

 ## Usage